...ABOUT OUR SECURITY POLICY…

 Probably not.
 Though a few are main stream, most products we sell are highly specialized and not readily available through common retail outlets.
 As limited as these lines are here in the United States, they are pretty much unavailable outside our country.
 If you reside in any other country beside the U.S., don’t expect to find anything we sell at where you regularly pick up groceries or go shopping.
 Our products are the main stay for professional service companies.
 We are making them available to the general public and with education and training, hope to enable anyone to do their own work so that they can avoid the costly expense of hiring a service.
 Can anyone do the work required?
 Definitely not.
 However, if you are a do-it-yourselfer, our product line and technical support will make your job easy!!

-Are our products safe to use in and around the home?
+Are our products safe for the environment and wildlife?

 Remember the word “hazard” means “potential to harm” and not actual harm itself.
 For example, both a firecracker and a stick of dynamite are hazardous when used carelessly.
 Furthermore, the stick of dynamite poses a far greater “hazard” then the firecracker because it can do more harm if it gets used the wrong way.
 Pesticides are much the same; most formulations today have little or no hazard associated with their use and virtually nothing to worry about after the application.